 (1) To enter OZ Lotto using a playslip, a subscriber must —

-(a) select 7 numbers between 1 and 45 for each of at least one game on the playslip; or
+(a) select 7 numbers between 1 and 45 for each of at least one game board on the playslip; or

-(b) select between 4 and 19 numbers (but not 7 numbers) between 1 and 45 in one or more games on the playslip (i.e. a system entry).
+(b) select between 4 and 19 numbers (but not 7 numbers) between 1 and 45 in one or more game boards on the playslip (i.e. a system entry).

-(2) For entry into OZ Lotto the subscriber must also mark in the appropriate boxes on the playslip —

-(a) how many, if any, consecutive weeks the playslip is to be entered, if the consecutive week option is offered; and

-(b) whether the method of entry is a “system” entry, being either a system 4-6 or a system 8-19, depending on the number of numbers selected in each game,

-and must pay the amount calculated using the relevant formula set out in Schedule 4 Division 1.

-(3) A subscriber who has filled out a game board on a playslip in accordance with subrule (1) may enter up to 17 further games on that playslip by selecting in each further game the same number of numbers as were selected in the first game board, but only up to an entry cost that does not, in aggregate, exceed $100 000.
+(1A) A subscriber who has filled out a game board on a playslip in accordance with subrule (1) may enter up to 17 further games on that playslip by selecting, in each further game board, the same number of numbers as were selected in the first game board, but only up to an entry cost that does not, in aggregate, exceed $100 000.

-(4) After the subscriber has completed the requirements in this rule, the agent must use that playslip to generate a receipted ticket.
+(2) The subscriber must also mark in the appropriate boxes on the playslip whether the method of entry is a “system” entry, being either a system 4-6 or a system 8-19, depending on the number of selected numbers in each completed game board.

+(3) In addition to allowing an entry for a particular week of draw or draws, the Commission may allow an OZ Lotto entry to be for up to 10 consecutive weeks, where offered, and the subscriber must specify how many consecutive weeks they wish to enter.

+(4) If a subscriber selects, in each completed game board on the playslip —

+(a) 7 selected numbers, the resulting receipted ticket constitutes 1 entry (with a minimum of 1 and a maximum of 18 games) in OZ Lotto; or

+(b) between 4 and 19 numbers (but not 7 numbers), the resulting receipted ticket constitutes 1 entry in OZ Lotto for each completed game board on the playslip (i.e. a system entry).

+(5) A receipted ticket must be given to the subscriber upon payment of the amount calculated in accordance with Schedule 4 Division 1.

+[Rule 75 amended in Gazette 4 Oct 2017 p.
+5124-6.]

 76. Oral request for entry

 (1) To enter OZ Lotto without a playslip or a promotional coupon, and without requesting a ticket repeat or favourite numbers option, a subscriber must make an oral request to an agent stating —